material-components/material-components-web/packages/mdc-chips/chip/README.md

 `setDisabled(isDisabled: boolean): void` | Sets the disabled state of the chip.
 `isDisabled(): boolean` | Returns the disabled state of the chip.
 `getActions(): ActionType[]` | Returns the actions of the chip.
-`isActionFocusable(action: ActionType): boolean` | Returns the focusability of the given action.
+`isActionFocusable(action: MDCChipActionType): boolean` | Returns the focusability of the given action.
-`isActionSelectable(action: ActionType): boolean` | Returns the selectability of the given action.
+`isActionSelectable(action: MDCChipActionType): boolean` | Returns the selectability of the given action.
-`isActionSelected(action: ActionType): boolean` | Returns the selected state of the given action.
+`isActionSelected(action: MDCChipActionType): boolean` | Returns the selected state of the given action.
-`setActionFocus(action: ActionType, focus: FocusBehavior): void` | Sets the focus behavior of the given action.
+`setActionFocus(action: MDCChipActionType, focus: MDCChipActionFocusBehavior): void` | Sets the focus behavior of the given action.
-`setActionSelected(action: ActionType, isSelected: boolean): void` | Sets the selected state of the given action.
+`setActionSelected(action: MDCChipActionType, isSelected: boolean): void` | Sets the selected state of the given action.
 `startAnimation(animation: Animation): void` | Starts the given animation on the chip.

 ### Usage within frameworks